captionpoint/captionpoint-plays/THE-ROOMMATE.md

 YOU WHAT.
 ---
 ## ROBYN:
+(With growing pride.)
+But it's a lot of work
+6

+high risk
-(With growingpride.)
-But it's a lot of work high risk you have to be really really good at it and that takes time like a real commitment to craft
+you have to be really really good at it and that takes time like a real commitment to craft
 ---
 ## SHARON:
-Okay yeah I mean yeah I imagrine
+Okay yeah I mean yeah I imagine
 ---
 ## ROBYN:
 And you have to spend real time building the right